liferay/liferay-frontend-projects/packages/generator-liferay-bundle/README.md

                                     WARNING !!!

-    This project has been renamed as generator-liferay-js since this version.
+    This project has been renamed to generator-liferay-js since this version.

-    It will remain here for this version so that users relying on the old generator get notified about this change when they upgrade their tools but will be removed in further versions.
+    It will remain here for this version so that users relying on the old generator get notified about this change when they upgrade their tools but will be removed in future versions.